Dr Joel Ng

 Following links control the content below

 Joel Ng is Research Fellow in the Centre for Multilateralism Studies.
-His research covers regionalism, norms, and integration in the Global South, focusing on ASEAN and its dialogue partners as well as the African Union in particular.
-He is also an adjunct researcher at the Centre for African Studies of the Nanyang Business School.
-He has previously worked in the non-profit and private sectors, working on refugee issues and investor relations.
+His research covers regionalism, norms, and integration in the Global South, focusing on ASEAN and its dialogue partners as well as the African Union.
+He began his career in international affairs working in Uganda on peace, conflict, and refugee issues.
+He has also worked in the private sector in Singapore in public and investor relations.
 He is presently in the Singapore committee for the Council for Security Cooperation in the Asia-Pacific (CSCAP).
 Dr Ng is the author of Contesting Sovereignty: Power and Practice in Africa and Southeast Asia (Cambridge University Press, 2021).
-Joel Ng has a DPhil from the University of Oxford, where he was an Oxford-Swire scholar, and also holds a MA (Distinction) from the University of Sussex, and a BA (Hons) from the University of East Anglia.
+Joel Ng has a DPhil from the University of Oxford, where he was an Oxford-Swire scholar, and also holds a MA (Distinction) from the University of Sussex, and a BA (Hons) from the University of East Anglia

 Areas of Expertise